 All these steps together create an additional layer of assurance that your clients’ privacy remains intact throughout your work together.
 It is essential that we remain committed to protecting this sacred bond between us and our clients no matter what challenges arise along the way.

 What Are The Consequences Of Breaching School Counselor Confidentiality?

-Now that we have discussed what school counselors should do if confidentiality is breached, let’s move on to the consequences of breaching this trust.
+Now that we have discussed what School Counselor Degree Online should do if confidentiality is breached, let’s move on to the consequences of breaching this trust.
 It is important for school counselors to be aware of the potential repercussions for violating a client’s rights and ethical obligations.